Mike-Vilms/accounting-fundamentals/Financial_Statements/Balance-Sheet.md

 property, plant, equipment, intangibles, investments, and deferred charges.
 - **Current assets** include cash and other assets that are convertible to cash, usually within the **operating cycle** of the company.
 - **Operating cycle** is the amount of time from commitment of cash for purchases until the collection of cash resulting from sales of goods or services.
 It is the process by which a company converts cash into short-term assets and back into cash as part of its ongoing operating activities.

-#### 1.1.1 Cash And Cash Equivalents
-- **Cash**, the most liquid asset, includes currency available and funds on deposit
-- **Cash equivalents** are highly liquid, short-term investments that are readily convertible into cash and so near maturity that they have minimal risk of price changes due to interest rate movements.
-These investments usually carry maturities of three months or less. **Examples of cash equivalents are short-term treasury bills, commercial paper, and money market funds**.
-Cash equivalents often serve as temporary repositories of excess cash.
-- The concept of **liquidity** is important in financial statement analysis.
-By liquidity, we mean the amount of cash or cash equivalents the company has on hand and the amount of cash it can raise in a short period of time.
-Liquidity provides flexibility to take advantage of changing market conditions and to react to strategic actions by competitors.
-- Liquidity also relates to the ability of a company to meet its obligations as they mature.
-Many companies with strong balance sheets (where there exists substantial equity capital in relation to total assets) can still run into serious difficulties because of illiquidity.
-- In general, companies in a dynamic industry require increased liquidity to take advantage of opportunities or to react to a quickly changing competitive landscape.
-- **To the extent that cash equivalents are invested in equity securities, companies risk a reduction in liquidity should the market value of those investments decline.**
 ![image](https://user-images.githubusercontent.com/85560091/128621510-b21c16c9-039c-497d-8a85-ca5042030907.png)
 - For a manufacturing company, this would entail purchasing raw materials, converting them to finished goods, and then selling and collecting cash from receivables.
 - **Cash represents the starting point, and the end point, of the operating cycle**.
 The operating cycle is used to classify assets (and liabilities) as either current or noncurrent. **Current assets** are expected to be sold, collected, or used within one year or the operating cycle, whichever is longer.